 The lien removal process varies from state to state, but usually involves a series of paperwork and fees that need to be paid to the state’s motor vehicles department.

 What is a Lien?

-A vehicle lien is typically a part of a title loan.
+A vehicle lien is typically a part of car title loans.
 The lien implies that the owner of the vehicle has been issued a loan, using their vehicle as collateral.
 So basically, a the lienholder will take ownership of the vehicle for the duration of the loan period.

 Who is a lienholder?

 A lienholder is the person or company involved in the ownership of the vehicle in a title loan.
 Typically, the loan borrower keeps the car to drive every day like normal when they have a lien put on the vehicle, they just have to make sure to stay on top of their monthly payments.

 There are several different types of liens that can be issued against property: